sperez8/redis-proxy-server/README.md

 http://{hostname}:{port}/query?key={key_you_are_interested_in}
 ```

-when testing locally:
+when testing locally, the request:

 ```bash
 http://localhost:5000/query?key=Batman
 ```

-return `Superhero`.
+returns `Superhero`.

 ## Installation and running tests